 March 7, 2016

 With the divides between area and global studies widening, Academy Member Arthur Kleinman chaired a meeting of scholars from across the United States and the United Kingdom to develop novel ways of easing these longstanding tensions.
 On March 7, 2017, at the House of the Academy, participants worked to identify and better understand impediments to collaboration between the fields and to develop initial steps toward strengthening and sustaining cross-disciplinary relationships.
 The meeting also provided an opportunity for scholars to explore broader questions about how knowledge might be reorganized and institutionalized to support twenty-first-century scholarship.

 Chair: Arthur Kleinman (Harvard University)

 Collaborative on Autism and Sign Language

-Organizers: Mark Aronoff (State University of New York at Stony Brook); Susan Golden Meadow (University of Chicago); Charles Nelson (Harvard University)
+Chairs: Mark Aronoff (State University of New York at Stony Brook); Susan Goldin Meadow (University of Chicago); Charles Nelson (Harvard University)

 Making Justice Accessible

-Organizers: John Levi (Legal Services Corporation); Martha Minow (Harvard Law School); Lance Liebman (Columbia Law School)
+Chairs: John Levi (Legal Services Corporation; Sidley Austin, LLP); Martha Minow (Harvard Law School); Lance Liebman (Columbia Law School)

 Understanding the New Nuclear Age

-At a meeting on June 19, 2015, at the House of the Academy, a group of experts in international security examined recent changes in the dynamics of the nuclear order, explored the effect of new technologies on nuclear strategies, and assessed how future arms control agreements may be designed in order to address these contextual changes.
-The meeting has since developed into an Academy project under the Global Security and International Affairs program area.
+As the foundations and principles that defined the nuclear order after the World War II and during the Cold War shift and evolve, new challenges confront the international community.
+On June 19, 2015, Academy Member Robert Legvold chaired a meeting at the House of the Academy that brought together a group of experts in international security.
+The participants examined recent changes in the dynamics of the nuclear order, explored the effect of new technologies on nuclear strategies, and assessed how future arms control agreements could be designed to address these changes.
+The meeting has since developed into an Academy project in the Global Security and International Affairs program area.